Everyday Uses of Lanthanides: The Rare Earth Elements

 - Television phosphors: Both elements are often found in older televisions, lending color to the devices in the form of phosphors.
 Yttrium, in particular, creates a vibrant red shade.

-- Artificial garnets: Scientists can create synthetic garnets by combining gadolinium and yttrium, but these aren’t the gems you’ll wear in jewelry.
+- Artificial garnets: Scientists can create synthetic garnets by combining gadolinium and yttrium, but these differ from the gems you’ll wear in jewelry.
 Instead, they’re used in microwave technology.

 - Nuclear control rods: Gadolinium is the best element on the planet for capturing neutrons, making it an excellent choice for nuclear control rods.
 Unfortunately, the two gadolinium isotopes that work best for this are in short supply.